Faire Wholesale Reviews and Maker Tips

 How Faire Works for Makers and Independent Brands:

-• You must first apply and be approved to become a maker on the platform.
+You must first apply and be approved to become a maker on the platform.
+This process can be a bit opaque and sometimes you’ll be waitlisted or rejected for reasons you won’t be privy to.

-• It doesn’t cost anything for the maker to join, but Faire takes a percentage from orders placed on the site.
-First time store orders have a steep 25% commission (Updated in May 2023 to 15% + $10 fee), while all reorders have a 15% commission.
-In addition, there is a 3% credit card fee on all orders.
+It doesn’t cost anything for the maker to join, but Faire takes a percentage from orders placed on the site.
+First time store orders have a 15% commission plus a $10 fee, while all reorders have just the 15% commission.
+In addition, there is a payment processing fee ranging from 1.9% to 3.5% + $0.30/transaction.

 Maker Reviews of Faire